 In the event that any Maui Prep student, staff, or faculty member tests positive for the COVID-19 virus, the following actions will take place:

-*Asymptomatic individuals who test positive and complete the required quarantine will NOT require a negative COVID test prior to returning to campus as it is known that mRNA can be detected for as long as three months after illness when the infectious period has passed.
+*Asymptomatic individuals who test positive and complete the required quarantine will NOT require a negative COVID-19 test prior to returning to campus as it is known that mRNA can be detected after the infectious period has passed.
 However, a medical practitioner’s clearance will be required.

 **A negative COVID test is required prior to the return of all Maui Prep students & household, teachers and faculty who were in close contact with COVID-positive individual.*

 CLASS BUBBLES: Class bubbles are K/1, 2/3, 4/5, 6-8, and 9-12.
 Preschoolers are their own bubble. revised 1.19.2021